Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 Budget

-Commercial coffee machines cost thousands, and if you wanted – I could point you in the direction of home coffee machines costing from four to five grand, or much more – not including the grinder!
+Commercial coffee machines cost thousands, and if you wanted – I could point you in the direction of home coffee machines costing from four to five grand, or much more – not including the coffee mill!
 Believe it or not, there are people who have ten thousand pound (or more) coffee machine setups.

 You may expect these people to likewise have a Bentley and/or Lamborghini on their (huge, gated) driveway, nevertheless you may be surprised.
 People who get serious about a hobby can end up increasing their budget over time, often a case of finding it easier to justify such expense, to themselves and probably more importantly to significant others…